gt-scheduler/website/CONTRIBUTING.md

    ```

 1. Do whatever the Issue asks in your branch (whether that be implementing a new feature or fixing an existing bug)
-1. Make a PR between your branch and the appropriate primary branch that links to the Issue you want to resolve.
-The exact branch depends on the repository you are making a PR to:
+1. Make a PR between your branch and the primary branch (`main`) that links to the Issue you want to resolve.
-   - For the [website repo](https://github.com/gt-scheduler/website), the appropriate branch is `development`
-   - For the [crawler repo](https://github.com/gt-scheduler/crawler), the appropriate branch is `main`
-   - For the [backend repo](https://github.com/gt-scheduler/backend), the appropriate branch is `main`
 1. Get at least one other contributor to review your PR and make comments when necessary.
 1. Merge your PR once it has been approved!